GoogleCloudPlatform/marketing-analytics-jumpstart/README.md

 This solution includes the following components: a petabyte-scale marketing data store (MDS), a reusable feature store, robust and parametrizable ml pipelines (feature engineering, training and inference pipelines), an activation pipeline that programatically sends predictive conversion events estimates to Google Analytics 4 and Google Ads, and a dashboard to monitor campaigns performance.

-The MDS build an easy-to-use logical data model using Google Ads and Google Analytics 4 data exports.
+The MDS builds an easy-to-use logical data model using Google Ads and Google Analytics 4 data exports.
 The feature store and ml pipelines use Google Analytics 4 behavioural data.
 The following Google Cloud Products are used: BigQuery, DataForm, Vertex AI Pipelines, Vertex AI Tabular Workflows, DataFlow, Cloud Function, Cloud Pub/Sub.

 ## Installation Guide